Worried about a farm animal?

 Transport, slaughter and non-welfare issues

-- Slaughter - If the concern is about farm animals at a slaughter plant, or the illegal killing/slaughter of farm animals outside of a slaughter plant, then please contact the Food Standards Agency (FSA).
+If the concern is about farm animals at a slaughter plant or the illegal killing of farm animals outside of a slaughter plant, then please contact the Food Standards Agency (FSA), the police or local authorities.

-- Non-welfare issues - If you have a farm animal enquiry that is not an animal welfare issue, e.g. it concerns carcass disposal, or in the event of a suspected notifiable disease, then please contact the Animal and Plant Health Agency (APHA).
+If you have a farm animal enquiry that is not an animal welfare issue, e.g. it concerns carcass disposal, or in the event of suspected notifiable disease, then please contact the Animal and Plant Health Agency (APHA).

 When to contact us